The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Going to print these out?

 Don't bother.
 You don't need to remember the list.
 Which is handy because if you play along, towards the end of the night you'll be unable to.
-Just follow @eurovisiondrink on Twitter.
-Every time something happens, you'll see what to do in your timeline.
+Instead, give us a follow on social media and we'll tell you when to drink and why.

 Remember to drink responsibly…